 - Veterans Administration

 - County Attorney’s Office

 - Department of Taxation and Finance

 Lifespan oversees development of E-MDTs in Upstate NY.
 The New York City Elder Abuse Center (NYCEAC) oversees E-MDT development in New York City.
-Action for Older Persons will run the E-MDTs in Broome, Chenango, Delaware, Otsego, and Tioga Counties beginning January 1st.
+Action for Older Persons runs the E-MDTs in Broome, Chenango, Delaware, Otsego, and Tioga Counties.